12 Best Publisher Rocket Alternatives in 2026 (Free & Paid)

 - Low-content book keyword research

-- Interior design templates
+- Interior design templates and tools

-- Trademark checker
+- Trademark checker (critical for merch and print-on-demand)

-- Niche analysis tools
+- Niche analysis specific to low-content categories

 Pricing: $9.99/month (Newbie) to $19.99/month (Pro)